onnx/turnkeyml/examples/lemonade/server/peel/README.md

 ## Overview

-PEEL is a PowerShell module that extends the capabilities of PowerShell by integrating with Lemonade Server.
+🍋 PEEL is a PowerShell module that extends the capabilities of PowerShell by integrating with [Lemonade Server](https://github.com/onnx/turnkeyml).
 It offers seamless access to LLM-powered assistance directly within the terminal, providing contextual help based on the terminal's scrollback.

 PEEL currently requires a Ryzen AI 300-series PC running Windows 11.